children hugging their mother after wrongful death in family

 Although everyone in the family may share in the tragic loss of a loved one, only certain people can technically bring a wrongful death lawsuit under South Carolina law.
 The law requires that wrongful death cases be brought by the executor or representative of the deceased’s estate.
 In most cases, this will be a trusted relative named in a will.
 If there is no will, the State of South Carolina outlines the order in which family members can be selected to serve in this capacity.

-The law also outlines the beneficiaries of a wrongful death action.
-These include:
+The law outlines the beneficiaries of a wrongful death action to include:

 • The surviving spouse and children.